 What is the treatment for psoriasis?

-Currently, there is no cure for psoriasis.
+Currently, there is no cure for plaque psoriasis.
 But there are several treatment options available that help to prevent flare-ups and to ease the symptoms.
 Your dermatologist can best address your treatment needs after a thorough examination and discussion of your medical history.
 The treatments available include topical treatments, light therapy and prescription medication.
 Sometimes a combination of these therapeutic approaches is used.

 For mild to moderate cases, topical treatments can be effective.
 Topical treatments are creams and ointments, such as corticosteroid, vitamin D and retinoid creams.
 Moisturizing lotion may also be recommended along with these creams.